margaretbsavvas/CART253/projects/project1/README.md

 Using the arrow keys, the goal is to avoid all the evil ghosts and collect a total of 6 pink dust to win and move onto the after life (whatever that is).

+BEWARE:
-BEWARE: with every dodge, the enemy ghost's speed will increase as well as its size!
+1- with every dodge, the enemy ghost's speed will increase as well as its size!
+2- Everytime player moves off screen, it's game over!